GillesSchneider/neuro-imaging/haxby-registration/README.md

 ## Why do we register Haxby to MNI space?

-Because Haxby is not primarily aligned with MNI space, it is impossible to apply parcellations on Haxby using atlases (e.g: Yeo 2011 _[4]_).
-This way, registering Haxby to MNI space leads to new ways to analyze the dataset.
+Because Haxby is not primarily aligned with MNI 152space, it is impossible to apply parcellations on the dataset using atlases that are in MNI 152 space (e.g: Yeo 2011 _[4]_).
+This way, registering Haxby to MNI 152 space leads to new ways to analyze the dataset.

 ## Pipeline